Democracy Cycle Home | Submission Guidelines | FAQs | 2024 Democracy Cycle Commissions

 What the Constitution Means to Me, by Heidi Shreck; Little Amal by The Walk Productions in association with Handspring Puppet Company; Marvin Gaye’s What’s Going On, as performed live; Hamilton by Lin-Manuel Miranda; City Council Meeting by Aaron Landsman and Mallory Catlett; The Crucible by Arthur Miller; American Utopia by David Byrne; Twilight: Los Angeles by Anna Deavere Smith; An Enemy of the People by Henrik Ibsen; The Fever by 600 Highwaymen; Liza Jessie Peterson’s The Peculiar Patriot; Samora Pinderhughes’ The Healing Project, as performed live.

 Eight.
-There will be two more Open Calls for Proposals, in early 2025 and early 2026, for a total of 25 new works.
+We commissioned eight projects in the 2024 Open Call, and we plan to commission eight more projects in the current 2025 Open Call.
+There will be one more Open Call for proposals after this, in early 2026, for a total of 25 new works.

 This commission supports works that will be performed live in front of an audience.
 Proposals that include film or digital art as part of a live performance will be eligible.
 Proposals that lack a live performance element will be deemed ineligible.